alexdlaird/pyngrok/docs/troubleshooting.rst

     bash-3.2$ ngrok http 5000 --log stdout

-If neither of these work, the logs should be dumped to the console for you to troubleshoot :code:`ngrok` directly.
-If both of these work, you know :code:`pyngrok` is properly installed on your system and able to access the :code:`ngrok` binary, meaning the problem is likely a configuration issue in your Python application.
+If neither of these work, the logs should be dumped to the console for you to troubleshoot ``ngrok`` directly.
+If both of these work, you know ``pyngrok`` is properly installed on your system and able to access the ``ngrok`` binary, meaning the problem is likely a configuration issue in your Python application.

 Enable Logging to the Console
 -----------------------------